MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 **Client**: The client in an OAuth exchange is the application requesting access to a protected resource.
 The client could be a web app running on a server, a single-page web app running in a user's web browser, or a web API that calls another web API.
 You'll often see the client referred to as client application, application, or app.

-**Resource owner**: The resource owner in an auth flow is usually the application user, or end-user in OAuth terminology.
-The end-user "owns" the protected resource (their data), which your app accesses on their behalf.
+**Resource owner**: The resource owner in an auth flow is usually the application user, or the user.
+The user "owns" the protected resource (their data), which your app accesses on their behalf.
 The resource owners can grant or deny your app (the client) access to the resources they own.
 For example, your app might call an external system's API to get a user's email address from their profile on that system.
-Their profile data is a resource the end-user owns on the external system, and the end-user can consent to or deny your app's request to access their data.
+Their profile data is a resource the user owns on the external system, and the user can consent to or deny your app's request to access their data.

 **Resource server**: The resource server hosts or provides access to a resource owner's data.
 Most often, the resource server is a web API fronting a data store.
 The resource server relies on the authorization server to perform authentication and uses information in bearer tokens issued by the authorization server to grant or deny access to resources.

 ## Prerequisites

-Before you start, you need to have a Microsoft Teams app with API Message Extensions or Plugins.
-You also need to have an OAuth 2.0 client ID and client secret from the third-party authorization server.
+Before you start, you need to have:

+* A Microsoft Teams app with API Message Extensions or Plugins.
+* An OAuth 2.0 client ID and client secret from the third-party authorization server.

 ### Configure OAuth in Developer Portal